SmarDex-Ecosystem/usdn-contracts/script/README.md

 - `USDN_ADDRESS`: required if running `02_Deploy.s.sol` in a production environment (not fork)
 - `INIT_DEPOSIT_AMOUNT`: amount to use for the `initialize` function call (if not provided, then initialization is skipped).
 - `INIT_LONG_AMOUNT`: amount to use for the `initialize` function call (if not provided, then initialization is skipped).
-- `INIT_LONG_LIQPRICE`: desired liquidation price for the initial long position.
-For fork deployment, this value is ignored and the price is calculated to get a leverage of ~2x.
 - `GET_WSTETH`: whether to get wstETH by sending ether to the wstETH contract or not.
 Only applicable if `WSTETH_ADDRESS` is given.

 Example using the real wstETH and depositing 1 ETH for both vault side and long side (with liquidation